agomezmoron/appium-maven-archetype/Documentation/prerequisites/maven3Installation.md

 # Apache Maven 3 installation

-Depending on your Linux distribution you have to install Maven 3 in two ways:
+Depending on your Linux distribution you can install Maven 3 in two ways:

 ###### Debian/Ubuntu
 ```